niebert/PanDocElectron/README.md

 PanDocElectron is mainly developed to support the multiformat use of [Open Educational Resources]()

 ## Last Update
 * (2018-01-14) `wtf_wikipedia.js` added to js-repository for browserified version of PanDocElectron.
-Integration is a ToDo
+Integration is a ToDo.
 * (2018-01-04) New Version 0.9.8 - Download Media from Wikiversity - MathJax path updated due to shutdown MathJax CDN 0
 * (2017-06-25) Bugfix added
 * (2016-10-15) Wikipedia Download added to PanDocElectron